MaSe69/mase/index.md

 As some of the content is meant for a German audience, some pages are in German and marked with "DE".

-# Current Soft-skill Topics
+# Social Topics

-Currently, these are the soft-skill topics:
+If you ever how to be more successful or happier in life, knowing your personality is a good start.

+Personality tests can support you in describing your personality in relation to others.

+Our favorite personality tests is

 - [HEXACO](HEXACO)

-This topic is also available in German
+On HEXACO, we provide a German translation
 - [HEXACO auf Deutsch](HEXACO_DE)

 Further, there is a deep dive into the topic
 - [Social Glue, including Shame](SocialGlue)

-# Current Data Science Topics
+# Data Science Topics

-and on a deep-dive into dataframes for data science
+My passion on lists led ta deep-dive to dataframes in data science
 - [Data Science](https://mase69.github.io/dssb/).

 My current focus topics in data science are